slowmist/Web3-Project-Security-Practice-Requirements/README.md

 ### 2.Runtime environment security hardening

-- Make sure the security hardening of the server where the front-end code is located，such as：[Install HIDS](https://www.aliyun.com/product/aegis)，Login with SSH Key，[Set SSH login alert](https://medium.com/@alessandrocuda/ssh-login-alerts-with-sendmail-and-pam-3ef53aca1381
+- Make sure the security hardening of the server where the front-end code is located,such as：[Install HIDS](https://www.aliyun.com/product/aegis),Login with SSH Key,[Set SSH login alert](https://medium.com/@alessandrocuda/ssh-login-alerts-with-sendmail-and-pam-3ef53aca1381
-  )，[Set up SSH login to google-auth](https://goteleport.com/blog/ssh-2fa-tutorial/ )  etc；
+  ),[Set up SSH login to google-auth](https://goteleport.com/blog/ssh-2fa-tutorial/ )  etc;
-- Make sure that DNS Sec is enabled in the DNS configuration, set a strong password for the management account on the domain name service management platform and enable 2 authentications；
+- Make sure that DNS Sec is enabled in the DNS configuration, set a strong password for the management account on the domain name service management platform and enable 2 authentications;
 - Make sure that the cloud platform management account used by the project uses a strong password and has 2 authentications enabled;

 ### 3.Release Bug Bounty Program

-- Publish a bug bounty program or enter a well-known bug bounty platform to attract community white hats to escort the project; you can choose: [BugRap](https://bugrap.io/)，[code4rena](https://code4rena.com/)，[immunefi](https://immunefi.com/)；
+- Publish a bug bounty program or enter a well-known bug bounty platform to attract community white hats to escort the project; you can choose: [BugRap](https://bugrap.io/),[code4rena](https://code4rena.com/),[immunefi](https://immunefi.com/);

 ### 4.Form Emergency Response Group